AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-add-new-element-wait-methods.md

     }
 }
 ```
 Find the element and check the current value in the style attribute.
-The internal **WaitUntil** will wait until the value changes in the specified time.
+The **WaitUntil** method will wait until the value changes in the specified time.

 The next and final step is to create an extension method for all UI elements.